Tenía Razón

-"Tenía Razón" (English: "I was right") is a song by New York-based, Peruvian-born musician Daniela Lalita.
-It was released on July 12, 2022, through Young as the first single of her debut EP Trececerotres (2022).
-Written and produced by her and Sega Bodega, the folktronica song was part of the FIFA 23 soundtrack.
+"Tenía Razón" (English: "I Was Right") is a song by Peruvian musician Daniela Lalita.
+It was released on July 12, 2022 through Young as the lead single from her debut EP Trececerotres (2022).
+Written and produced by Lalita in collaboration with Sega Bodega, the song incorporates elements of folktronica, avant-pop, and experimental electronic music.
+It was later included on the soundtrack of the video game EA Sports FIFA 23.

 Recording and composition

-"Tenía Razón" was recorded at Sterling Sound studios in New York City.
-Along with the production and songwriting of the track, Daniela Lalita also did the vocals and played the Buchla modular synthesizer.
-Co-writer and co-producer Sega Bodega did additional programming.
-Vocal engineering was carried out by Lalita, and other personnel included Gabriel Schuman, who did the audio mixing, and Grammy Award winner Joe LaPorta, who mastered the song at Sterling Sound, New York City.
+"Tenía Razón" was recorded at Sterling Sound.
+Lalita performed vocals and played a Buchla modular synthesizer, in addition to co-writing and co-producing the track.
+Sega Bodega contributed additional programming and co-production.
+Vocal engineering was handled by Lalita, while mixing was completed by Gabriel Schuman.
+Mastering was carried out by Joe LaPorta at Sterling Sound.

-The song is set in the time signature of common time, with a moderate tempo of 103 beats per minute.
-It is composed in the key of E minor and has a basic sequence of Em–H–C–Cm as its chord progression.
+The song is set in common time with a tempo of 103 beats per minute.
+It is composed in the key of E minor and follows a chord progression of Em–B–C–Cm.
+Lalita has cited melodies sung by her mother and grandmother during her childhood in Lima as an influence on the track.